mgarl-10/Yellow_protein/README.md

 - Generates volcano plots for each treatment comparison
 - Generates a heatmap with annotations for the Yellow condition

-# 9. Statistical Analyses and Figure Generation
+# 9. Statistical analyses and figure generation

 All statistical analyses and figure generation were performed in **R**.